 Glenn Murray serves on the Advisory Board for COVE and contributes subject matter expertise to product development.
 He also facilitates Visual Literacy workshops engaging COVE partners and customers.

-Glenn is an independent SH&E consultant, currently providing safety culture, leadership, and best practices consulting services to the Krause Bell Group.
-He also provides volunteer support services to the Campbell Institute at the National Safety Council, is a Campbell Institute Fellow and a 2018 recipient of NSC’s distinguished Service to Safety Award.
+Glenn is an independent SH&E consultant, currently providing volunteer support services to the Campbell Institute at the National Safety Council, is a Campbell Institute Fellow and a 2018 recipient of NSC’s Distinguished Service to Safety Award.

 After serving as a commissioned officer in the U.S. Army and a short time with Armco Steel, Glenn joined Exxon Company USA (EUSA), marketing distribution in 1984 as a terminal supervisor in Brooklyn, NY.
 He progressed through a number of positions in marketing, distribution, the EUSA environmental & safety department, downstream & chemical SSH&E, and corporate SSH&E.